apache/incubator-kie-kogito-examples/kogito-quarkus-examples/process-usertasks-timer-data-index-persistence-addon-quarkus/README.md

 sh startServices.sh
 ```

-If you want to start only the example and the minimal Infrastructure Services (PostgreSQL, Data-Index and Jobs Service),
+Additionally, if you want to start only the example and the minimal Infrastructure Services (PostgreSQL, Data-Index and Jobs Service),
 you can run the same `startServices.sh` script but passing the `example` argument

 ```shell